Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/preperation.md

   * To conduct any investigations during an attack or breach, incident responders must ensure they can validate executing scripts and installers on all endpoints and hosts within their network and implement technical capabilities to facilitate attack containment, analysis, and replication.
     * There should be means of collecting forensic evidence using disk and memory imaging tools, secure storage only accessible to the CSIRT, and analysis tools such as sandboxes.
       * Accompanying these efforts should be an incident-handling *jump bag*.
-        * This bag contains all the necessary tools for incident response.
+        * This bag contains all the necessary tools for IR.
         * Each kit will be unique; however, as an incident responder, the following items are worth having in your arsenal:
           * Media drives to store evidence being collected.
           * Disk imaging and host forensic software such as FTK Imager, EnCase, and The Sleuth Kit.
           * Network tap to mirror and monitor traffic.
           * Cables and adapters such as USB, SATA, and card readers to accommodate common scenarios.
           * PC repair kits that include screwdriver sets and tweezers.
-          * Copies of incident response forms and communication playbooks.
+          * Copies of IR forms and communication playbooks.

 ##### What does visibility entail?